-- 1 = No sign of disturbance within maximum extent or in adjacent 10 m buffer. - 2 = Disturbance does not occur within maximum extent but is detected within the surrounding 10 m buffer area. - 3 = Disturbance present in >0% to <10% of area within maximum extent. - 4 = Disturbance occurs in 10% to <25% of area within maximum extent. - 5 = Disturbance occurs in 25% to <50% of area within maximum extent. - 6 = Disturbance occurs 50% to <75% of area within maximum extent. - 7 = Disturbance occurs $\geq$ 75% of area within maximum extent.
+- 1 = No sign of disturbance within maximum extent or in adjacent 10 m buffer. - 2 = Disturbance does not occur within maximum extent but is detected within the surrounding 10 m buffer area. - 3 = Disturbance present in >0% to <10% of area within maximum extent. - 4 = Disturbance occurs in 10% to <25% of area within maximum extent. - 5 = Disturbance occurs in 25% to <50% of area within maximum extent. - 6 = Disturbance occurs 50% to <75% of area within maximum extent. - 7 = Disturbance occurs ≥75% of area within maximum extent.

 Provide additional information into the designated fields on the data form if trails or recent fire are detected in the occurrence or buffer area.
 Record and rank if there are other potential threats that are not listed on the form.
 Please note that the restoration field refers to management actions to improve habitat but that adversely impact rare plants.
-Other vegetation management activities that are not for habitat restoration or enhancement are covered by fuel modification zone/fire break and vegetation clearing categories.
+Other vegetation management activities that are not for habitat restoration or enhancement are covered by fuel modification zone, brush management and vegetation clearing categories.
+Drought categories are different from other threats and include low, medium, and high severity.
+Focus on the severity of the drought instead of the percent of the occurrence that is affected by drought.
+Use objective measures of drought stress to rank severity (e.g., absence or very low numbers of the target plant (for annuals and geophytes), wilting, dry or dead plants, absence of flowering or fruiting) and record that information on the form.
+For notes sections, please avoid the use of special characters as these symbols cause formatting issues when importing data into the relational database.